 The pay gap

-Native American women are paid less than white men
+Native American women are paid less than white men—and white women

-October 1 was Native American Women’s Equal Pay Day.
-On average, Native American women are paid 40% less than white men.1
+On average, Native American women in the U.S. are paid 40% less than white men and 24% less than white women.1

 The pay gap by gender and race

 Native Americans represent less than 2% of the U.S. population and are made up of hundreds of tribal nations.3 While the majority of Native American communities live outside of reservations, the small size of this population makes it difficult to receive some of the information needed to effectively close the gap.

 The pay gap starts early

 From age 15, Native American girls are paid less than boys the same age—and the gap only grows from there.4

 Even in the same job, the pay gap persists